AliHaiderAhmad001/Transformer-from-Scratch-with-Tensorflow/README.md

 Numper of token in french sequences: 29219
 ```

-Let's split the sentence pairs into a training set, a validation set, and a test set.
+**Let's split the sentence pairs into a training set, a validation set, and a test set:**
 ```
 random.shuffle(text_pairs)
 num_val_samples = int(0.15 * len(text_pairs))